Upper School Academic Life

 The Upper School program prepares students exceptionally well for college; discussion-based learning, often around Harkness tables; and a robust system of academic, social, and emotional support.

 - The Upper School curriculum offers a challenging and innovative academic program that thoroughly prepares students to excel and lead at the most demanding colleges and universities.
 SPA has chosen not to offer the designated AP (Advanced Placement) program; rather, by design our classes go well beyond the prescribed AP curriculum in depth and complexity.
-When SPA students elect to take AP exams, they are very successful: more than half of students who take an AP exam earn a score of 4 or 5, and more than 80% earn a score of 3 or above.
+When SPA students elect to take AP exams, they are very successful: two-thirds of students who take an AP exam earn a score of 4 or 5, and more than 92% earn a score of 3 or above.

 - Discussion-based learning is at the heart of academic life in the Upper School.
 Humanities classes take place around large Harkness tables, where students understand that they are accountable to both teachers and peers in their preparation and participation.
 Mathematics and science courses, although they do not take place around Harkness tables, are similarly structured in their depth, complexity, and expectations for student preparation and participation.

 - The Upper School's student support systems are extensive.
 All students are part of a small advisory group led by a teacher/advisor, who is the student's advocate and guide throughout the year.
-The support network also includes a Dean of Students, a full-time Upper School counselor, three full-time college counselors, the staff of the Center for Teaching and Learning, and the student-staffed Peer Helper group.
+The support network also includes a Dean of Students, Academic Dean, two full-time Upper School counselors, three full-time college counselors, the staff of the Center for Teaching and Learning, and the student-staffed Peer Helper group.